museum-digital/museum-digital.org-uk/content/software/frontend.md

 As much as possible, the "frontend" provides information in open standards as well: object information can be accessed in [LIDO](http://www.lido-schema.org/), information about museums can be downloaded as electronic business cards ([vCard](https://de.wikipedia.org/wiki/VCard)), and calendar information such as exhibitions can be integrated with calendar tools using the [iCalendar](https://de.wikipedia.org/wiki/ICalendar) standard.

+{{ highlighted_tile_section(headline = "Open Standards", tiles = [
+    [
+        'LIDO',
+        'for object metadata',
+        "Based on [CIDOC-CRM](https://www.cidoc-crm.org/), LIDO offers a standardized XML format for exchanging object metadata for museums.
+Many of the central concepts museum-digital is built on originate from LIDO (such as the event structure for more precisely describing location and dating).", ],
+    [
+        'iCalendar',
+        'for calendar entries',
+        "Calendar entries for events and exhibitions can be downloaded and subscribed to using the [iCalendar](https://de.wikipedia.org/wiki/ICalendar) format and the adjacent WebCal standard. iCalendar is a well-established format that can - among others - be used for importing events to one's mobile calendar.", ],
+    [
+        'vCard',
+        "for institutions' contact information",
+        "What iCalendar is for calendar entries, vCard is for contact information: A very simple and widely adopted standard that can be used for exchanging contact information between practically all of the popular address book managers. museum-digital's frontend implements the interoperable sharing of museums and collections' contact information using vCard.", ],
+    [
+        'oEmbed',
+        'for referencing object, series, and institution pages', 'oEmbed is a standard for describing the preferred way to embed a page in another.
+Using oEmbed, object, institution and series pages can be referenced in - e.g. - WordPress blog posts in a breeze.', ],
+    [
+        'TEI',
+        'for transcriptions',
+        'TEI (Text Encoding Initiative) is a standard for encoding text in a maschine-readable way.
+At museum-digital, it is natively supported for transcriptions and can be used as an alternative output format for object information focusing on transcriptions and the sending / receiving of letters and similar objects.', ],
+    [
+        'IIIF',
+        'for images',
+        '[IIIF](https://iiif.io/) offers a standardized API for referencing images or sections of these.
+In the standard setup, images are gathered to represent a thing (e.g. a museum object), but these collections can in turn be compiled into superordinate collections.
+As IIIF requires server-side editing of the images before they are sent to the user, it is only available for locally hosted images.
+For these however, IIIF version 2.1 is fully implemented.', ],
+    [
+        'RSS',
+        'for staying up-to-date',
+        "Where objects are listed, museum-digital's frontend generates an RSS feed.
+These feeds can be subscribed to using a feed reader.", ],
+    [
+        'JSON-LD',
+        'for making information legible to Search Engines', "Google and other search engines can use more detailed [structured data](https://developers.google.com/search/docs/advanced/structured-data/intro-structured-data) for generating previews about some commonly appearing types of data - such as events or FAQs.
+Whereever suitable, the required structured data is provided by the frontend.", ]
+]) }}

 #### Development

 The "frontend" of museum-digital is built using PHP8 and MySQL.
 JavaScript is used for interactive features and visualizations.
 A list of the used libraries can be found here.
 We use git for version control.